That eerie shadow on the wall.

 At this time, Kuldevtas are called upon to protect the house from such spirits.
 It is customary to make a temporary place for them in the house with a Diya lighting 24 hours a day in a heap of wheat or rice.

 The Kuldevtas protect the house until all the processions are over, and then, they are thanked and requested to go back to their abode.

 The would-be bride and bridegroom are not allowed to step outside their homes 2-3 days before marriage.
 This time is crucial as spirits keep looking for such boys and girls to possess them if a soul gets to stay with the bride or bridegroom during the “phere” (The ritual when a girl and boy circles around the fire seven times), it becomes almost impossible to ward off the spirit(s).

 The spirit(s) can create numerous problems in a married couple’s life, including, but not limited to: constant conflict in the house, bride’s inability to conceive, sufferings and misery in some form or the other.

 Daab ka Banda (दाब का बन्दा): A Paranormal Talisman

 It’s the root of a mysterious and rare plant that attracts prosperity and good luck irrespective of outer circumstances.

 A household in my village is said to have one, though they never admit it.
 But, my grandmother had once told me that they do possess ‘Daab ka banda.’
 And that’s the reason they are one of the most prosperous and wealthiest households in our village.

-I hope this article about some weird and strange paranormal phenomena filled your heart with awe and wonder.
+I hope this article filled your heart with awe and wonder.